Definition

 Prevalence is a measure of the health status of a population for a given disease.

-It is measured by the number of individuals suffering from a disease for a given population, grouping together new cases and already existing cases.
+It is measured by the number of individuals suffering from a disease for a given population, grouping together new and existing cases.

 Prevalence is to be distinguished from the prevalence rate, which represents the proportion of the population suffering from a disease.

-Prevalence can also be expressed by population segment, generally per 100.00 people.
+Prevalence can also be expressed per population slice, usually per 100,000 persons.

 Types of prevalence measures